 People will be able to tell that you’re being genuine and fall in love with you for that.
 What’s more, they’ll want to continue to follow you if you’re posting genuine content that they can relate to.

 Of course, everybody needs a vacation, but you don’t want to abandon your followers.
-That’s why we recommend to schedule posts for the time you are away, or let people know when you’ll be back.
+That’s why we recommend scheduling posts for the time you are away or letting people know when you’ll be back.
 And be sure to share some photos of your vacay!

 Save time by automating

 If you also have a blog where you write regularly, Yoast SEO Premium can help you automate some of your postings.
 With our Zapier integration, you can automate your social sharing and stay in control of what your social link posts look like.
 This integration makes it possible to automatically post to your favorite social network whenever you publish new content to your site.
 It saves you time without compromising on the quality of your social posts.

 For social media like Instagram and TikTok, there are also a number of platforms that you can use to stay on top of your schedule and keep all your media in one place, ready to post.

 2. Write captivating excerpts

 Depending on the type of content you want to share, you need to make sure the copy that goes with your posts is appealing enough to draw people in.
 There are a number of ways you can approach this.
 For instance, you can choose the most important sentence or the main point of the blog post you’re going to share.
 You could also share the introduction of the post if you feel that is captivating enough.